KYVENetwork/kyvejs/tools/kystrap/templates/go/README.md

 You must implement the methods defined in `proto/kyverdk/runtime/v1/runtime_grpc.pb.go`.<br>
 The implementation is in `server/server.go` and contains already a running example.

+**Runtime Workflow:**

+*Protocol* (client) and *integration* (server) run inside 2 docker containers and communicate via gRPC.
+1. *protocol* calls *GetRuntimeName* and *GetRuntimeVersion* to get the runtime name and version.
+2. *protocol* calls *ValidateSetConfig* to validate the configuration.
+Implementation specific config options can be set here.
+3. *protocol* calls *GetDataItem* to get the data item.
+4. *protocol* calls *PrevalidateDataItem* to make some simple checks on the data item.
+If the checks fail, the data item is rejected.
+5. *protocol* calls *TransformDataItem* to remove unnecessary data from the data item.
+6. *protocol* calls *ValidateDataItem* to validate the data item.
+If the data item is invalid, it is rejected.
+7. *protocol* calls *SummarizeDataBundle* to summarize the data bundle (ex: block height of a blockchain item).
+8. *protocol* calls *NextKey* to get the next key for the data item.

+**Note**<br>
+The behaviour of the integration has to be **deterministic**.

 ### Test the runtime